Incredible Northern Lights Viewing In Alaska

 If you’re still wondering “Where do I see the Northern Lights,” keep reading!
 We’ve listed some of the best places to see this amazing phenomenon below.

-• Wrangell-St. Elias National Park and Preserve - spanning 13.2 million acres, this national park is the largest protected reserve in the United States.
+- Wrangell-St. Elias National Park and Preserve - spanning 13.2 million acres, this national park is the largest protected reserve in the United States.
 Travelers can bed down at the 14-person Ultima Thule Lodge for a wild adventure filled with glacier trekking, rafting, and fishing in Tebay Lake.
-Of course, the park’s location means plenty of opportunity to see the Northern Lights flicker across the sky, too!
+Of course, the park’s location means plenty of opportunity to see the Northern Lights flicker across the sky!
+In addition to these exhilarating outdoor activities, visitors to Wrangell-St. Elias National Park and Preserve can also explore the rich cultural history of the region by visiting the ancient copper mines and abandoned settlements scattered throughout the vast wilderness.

 A Northern Lights Viewing Adventure

 Now that we’ve answered the question: “Where do I see the Northern Lights,” you can start packing!
 The best Northern Lights viewing in Alaska awaits you, so hurry.
-Adventure is calling and the lights are ready to light up the night sky.
+Don't forget to bring along some hot cocoa and cozy blankets to fully enjoy the mesmerizing display of the Aurora Borealis dancing above the Alaskan wilderness.
+Adventure is calling and the Aurora is ready to light up the night sky.